-• Expand market position and worldwide presence: Fresenius seeks to ensure and expand its long-term position as a leading international provider of products and services in the health care industry.
+• Expand market position and worldwide presence: Fresenius' goal is to ensure and expand its long-term position as a leading international provider of products and services in the health care industry.
 To this end, and to geographically expand our business, we plan to grow organically as well as through selective small to medium-sized acquisitions, complementing our existing portfolio.
 We focus on markets with strong growth rates.

 Fresenius Medical Care is the worldwide leader in dialysis, with a strong market position in the United States.
-Future opportunities in dialysis will arise from further international expansion in dialysis care and products, as well as the expansion in the field of Care Coordination.
-In this area, Fresenius Medical Care offers additional services for dialysis patients.
-These include, e.g., vascular care services and laboratory services, as well as hospitalist and intensivist services.
+Future opportunities in dialysis will arise from further international expansion in dialysis care and products, as well as the expansion of Care Coordination.

+In this area, Fresenius Medical Care offers additional services for patients.
+These include, e.g., vascular care services, as well as intensivist and hospitalist physician services.
 By expanding its business, the company addresses a growing need for integrated patient care.

 Fresenius Kabi is the market leader in infusion therapy and clinical nutrition in Europe and in the key markets in Asia-Pacific and Latin America.
 In the United States, Fresenius Kabi is one of the leading players in the market for generic IV drugs.
 In addition, Fresenius Kabi is one of the most important providers of transfusion technology.
 Fresenius Kabi plans to roll out products from its existing portfolio to the growth markets and to launch existing products in the United States.
-Market share is to be expanded further through the launch of new products in the field of IV drugs, infusion therapy and clinical nutrition, as well as in medical devices/transfusion technology.
+Market share is to be expanded further through the launch of new products in the field of IV drugs, infusion therapy, clinical nutrition, and medical devices/transfusion technology.
+With the acquisition of the biosimilars business of Merck KGaA in the 2017 fiscal year, the company now develops highly similar products of biotechnologically produced drugs called biopharmaceuticals, with a focus on oncology and autoimmune diseases.

-With 112 hospitals, Fresenius Helios is operating in nearly the whole of Germany.
-Building on this, Fresenius Helios is now in the position to develop new patient care models and take advantage of further growth opportunities arising from the privatization and consolidation process in the German hospital market.
-In January 2017, Fresenius Helios closed the acquisition of Quirónsalud, Spain's largest operator of private hospitals.
+With 111 hospitals, Fresenius Helios operates in nearly the whole of Germany.
+Building on this, Fresenius Helios is now in the position to develop new patient care models.
+Moreover, the company can take advantage of an intermittent selective consolidation in the German hospital market, in which it selectively participates.
+In January 2017, Fresenius Helios acquired Quirónsalud, Spain's largest operator of private hospitals.
 This opens up opportunities for exploiting synergies, the expansion and construction of hospitals, and potential for further consolidation in the highly fragmented private hospital market in Spain.